astronuts-app/sample-java-test/README.md

+---

-## Steps to Run Astronuts Code Quality Checks on your Java Project
+## Steps to Run Astronuts Code Quality Checks on Your Java Project

-**for gradle projects**
+### For Gradle Projects

+Follow these steps to set up Astronuts code quality checks on your Gradle-based Java project.

+### 1. Apply the JaCoCo Plugin
-Apply the **JaCoCo Plugin** to capture and visualize code coverage testing results.
+The JaCoCo plugin is required to capture and visualize code coverage during testing.

 ```groovy
 apply plugin: 'jacoco'
 ```

-Add Repositories
+### 2. Configure Repositories
-Ensure your project uses mavenCentral for resolving dependencies:
+Ensure your project resolves dependencies from Maven Central.

 ```groovy
 repositories {